mvolkmann/blog/src/zig.md

 If an error is returned from the `main` function, it panics and prints a stack trace.

-To build an executable, enter `zig build`.
+To build an executable, `cd` to a project directory that contains a `build.zig` file and enter `zig build`.
+This runs the `build` function defined in the `build.zig` file.
-These creates an executable file with same name as the project in the `zig-out/bin` directory.
+It creates an executable file with same name as the project in the `zig-out/bin` directory.

 To customize the optimizations to be performed, add the `-Doptimize=value`